-We have audited the financial statements of Simayla Pharmaceuticals (Pty) Ltd (the company) set out on pages 7 to 13, which comprise the statement of financial position as at 31 December 2019, and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Simayla Pharmaceuticals (Pty) Ltd (the company) set out on pages 7 to 12, which comprise the statement of financial position as at 31 December 2020, statement of changes in equity for the year then ended, and the notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the financial statements present fairly, in all material respects, the financial position of Simayla Pharmaceuticals (Pty) Ltd as at 31 December 2019, and its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standard for Small and Medium-sized Entities and the requirements of the Companies Act of South Africa, 71 of 2008.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of Simayla Pharmaceuticals (Pty) Ltd as at 31 December 2020, and its financial performance and cash flows for the year then ended in accordance with the International Financial Reporting Standard for Small and Medium-sized Entities and the requirements of the Companies Act of South Africa 71 of 2008.